 Featured Species: Magnificent Migrant Monarchs & Butterfly Wildscaping

 The migration of the magnificent Monarchs is making its way across the US / Canada border and will likely peak in early June.
-As of late May, the first Canadian sightings have been limited to areas of southwestern and central Ontario, as far north as the Bruce Peninsula and Orillia.
+As of late May, the first Canadian sightings have been limited to areas of southwestern Ontario, as far as Toronto and Orillia.
+One report north of Peterborough is questionable.
 There are no reports yet from any other province.

 Most of these arrivals are the offspring of the Monarchs that originally began the migration in México (well, actually by migrating to Mexico last fall) - an incredible trip for an insect weighing less than a gram.
 We can welcome the Monarchs by providing a hearty native plant nectar meal and a cozy milkweed habitat.

 In Canada, their natural habitat includes southern Alberta, Saskatchewan, Manitoba, Ontario, Quebec and the Maritimes.
 The monarch has also been found in other areas of the country, including locations as far north as James Bay.